USUSDW/sp22-c-presentation/README.md

 ## Why use C in 2022

 C is fast and efficient, faster than most any other programming language.
 In fact, many languages like python, Perl, php, C++, and C have their compilers and interpreters written using c.
-C gains this advantage do to its ability to compile straight to native machine code, without relying on VM, compatability layers, or interpreters to run the code.
+C gains this advantage do to its ability to compile straight to native machine code, without relying on VM, compatibility layers, or interpreters to run the code.

-C also has the widest compatibility of all other languages, being able to be compile for x86, ARM, and other special microcontrollers.
-In fact, one of the largest uses for C in 2022 its is use in embedded systems and microcontrollers, where large overheads like full scale OS aren't feasible / efficient.
-Each program has milimal overhead, but it also platform independent.
+C also has the widest compatibility of all other languages, being able to be compile for x86, ARM, and other special micro-controllers.
+In fact, one of the largest uses for C in 2022 its is use in embedded systems and micro-controllers, where large overheads like full scale OS aren't feasible / efficient.
+Each program has minimal overhead, but it also platform independent.
 > What this means for you is that if you wan't your code to work on both windows and linux, you have to compile binaries for each.

 ## Getting Started with C

+To get a list of tools required for c, head to [`Requirements`](requirements.md)

 In C, we don't have fancy things like objects, or classes.
 Instead, we work with primitives, pointers, and a combination of the two to build every data type of the language.